Logo Icon

 Before you begin the preparation, ensure you understand the complete CLAT syllabus.
 This way, you can learn the important topics you need to prepare from the exam's point of view.

-Note the following topics, as most of the English language questions for CLAT are based on these topics.
+Note the following topics, as most English language questions for CLAT are based on these topics.

 • Read and comprehend the main point discussed in the passage, as well as any arguments and viewpoints discussed or set out in the passage;